 - Seeks to establish a reasonable balance between the intern’s learning goals and the specific work tasks of an organization.

 - Examples (but not all inclusive) of roles that will not be considered for internship credit: Tutor, Shadowing, After School Aid, Teachers Aid, Traditional Volunteer Work for an organization, NJ PIRG, Traditional Part Time or Full Time job for an organization.

 - Secure the Internship.
 It is the responsibility of the student to secure the internship.
 Assistance is provided by the staff of the Career Center and Internship Coordinator.
 Internships are posted on line in the Career Center's RaptorLink system or in various Internship Directories...also at the Career Center

 - Have your internship approved.
 Your internship Supervisor must complete the INTERNSHIP APPROVAL FORM (available at the Career Center, Lower Level of the Campus Center).

-- Upon the internship approval form approval, a special permission number will be granted for the student to register for this course.
-Students can get the special permission number through the Career Center.
+- Upon approval of the internship by the innternship instructor, a special permission number will be granted to the student to register for this course.
+Students can request approval through the Career Center.

 A course syllabus is available at the Career Center.

 The Arts & Sciences Internship course is available on-line to students completing their degrees at one of Rutgers-Camden's satellite campuses and to Rutgers-Camden campus students who are doing an internship outside of a 50 mile radius of campus.
 The E-College course can meet a general free elective curriculum requirement.
 (Check with your Advisor for verification.)
 The Career Center has also partnered with the Criminal Justice where, based on departmental approval, Criminal Justice majors can get major credit through the E-College course.

 Additional Information is available at the Career Center, Lower Level of the Campus Center.